sujilkumarkm/data_visualization_group_project_temp_dkit_2022/README.md

 # Google Play Store Apps Data Visualisation

-This is a group project conducted in Msc Data Analytics Sep 2022 , mainly focused on Data Visualisation.
+This is a group project conducted at DKIT, Ireland in Msc Data Analytics Sep 2022 , mainly focused on Data Visualisation.
 Mainly 3 technologies are used for this project.

 1. Microsoft Excel